-To make ahead: Pastry dough may be frozen, unbaked, for up to 3 months.
-Fully baked quiche may be well wrapped and frozen for up to 2 months.
-To bake from frozen remove from freezer and let stand for about 10 minutes to take some chill off of the pan.
-Reheat in a 350 degree oven, tenting as necessary to prevent overbrowning, for 20 to 25 minutes or until heated through.
+- MAKE AHEAD: Prepare the recipe as directed then freeze until ready to serve.
+To bake from frozen remove from the freezer and let stand for about 10 minutes to take some chill off of the pan.
+Preheat oven to 350 degrees F, tenting as necessary to prevent overbrowning, then bake for 20 to 25 minutes or until heated through.

 - TO STORE: Leftover quiche may be stored in the refrigerator for up to 3 days.